iamvirul/react-custom-hooks/README.md

 # React Custom Hooks

-A collection of custom React hooks for various advanced use cases.
+A collection of custom React hooks designed to handle advanced use cases, from managing asynchronous operations and state persistence to handling media queries and WebSocket connections.
+Each hook is designed for simplicity, efficiency, and ease of integration into React applications.

 ## Installation